TotalFinder is tested to work in macOS 10.9 (Mavericks) and later.

-Please read this information about running TotalFinder on macOS 10.11 (El Capitan) and 10.12 (Sierra)
+Please read this information about running TotalFinder in macOS 10.12 (Sierra) or 10.11 (El Capitan).

 TotalFinder is just a better Finder

-My goal is to improve Finder in areas where it is lacking but keep the overall design, which is good.
+My goal is to improve Finder in a few areas where it is lacking but keep the general design.

 TotalFinder is a plugin, not a replacement